limkokhole/pinterest-downloader/README.md

                            based on theirs urls-pinterest-downloader.urls.
 New
                            section will not download.
 New board may download if previously download by username.
-Options other than -c, -j, -rs, -ps/p will ignore. -c must same if provided previously or else filename not same will re- download.
+Options other than -c, -j, -rs, -io/vo, -ps/p will ignore. -c must same if provided previously or else filename not same will re-download.
 Not recommend to use -c at all.
       -es, --exclude-section
                            Exclude sections if download from username or board.
-      -ps HTTPS_PROXY, --https-proxy HTTPS_PROXY
+      -io, --image-only     Download image only.
+Assumed -rs -vo, --video-only     Download video only.
+Assumed -rs -ps HTTPS_PROXY, --https-proxy HTTPS_PROXY
                             Set proxy for https.
       -p HTTP_PROXY, --http-proxy HTTP_PROXY